Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Introduction

 \subsubsection{\textbf{Delay}}

 Delay refers to the total time required from the start of local training on the client to the final acquisition of the updated global model.
-This includes both the local computation time and communication delays.
-Minimizing delay is essential for improving training efficiency and model performance.
-A careful balance between computation and communication is necessary to optimize system responsiveness and performance \cite{yang2020delay}.
+Unlike traditional algorithms where delay is dominated by communication, WLAM includes both the local computation time and communication delays \cite{yang2020delay}.
+The immense processing time for such massive models is a potential drawback.
+Using delay as a metric essential for WLAMs.
+Therefore, evaluating delay as a key metric is essential for WLAMs.
+A careful trade-off between computation and communication is necessary to optimize system responsiveness and performance, requiring future optimizations including hardware-aware scheduling and efficient parameter compression to mitigate these novel latency bottlenecks \cite{yang2020delay}.

-\subsubsection{\textbf{Energy Efficiency}}
+\subsubsection{\textbf{Energy efficiency}}

-Energy efficiency is crucial in WLAM, as energy consumption can impact the sustainability and scalability of the system.
+Energy efficiency is crucial in WLAM, as energy consumption can impact the sustainability and scalability of the system \cite{you2025ai}.
 This includes both the energy consumed for local computation during model training and for data transmission between clients and the central server.
-It is vital to design systems that optimize energy usage, balancing between computational load and communication needs.
-Reducing energy consumption is essential, particularly in resource-constrained environments \cite{kim2023green, zhao2023energy}.
+The computational complexity and memory requirements of WLAMs may impose an impractical energy burden on edge devices, which remains a potential drawback.
+It is vital to design systems that optimize energy usage while balancing between computational load and communication needs.
+This necessitates future research into green-quantized frameworks that utilize numeric metrics and measurment methods for both local training and wireless transmission to optimally balance energy efficiency, convergence rate, and learning accuracy \cite{kim2023green, zhao2023energy}.